-You see, the highlights for this small coastal town is huge.
+You see, the highlights of this small coastal town are huge.
 And what else you definitely have to do before you finish your Limestone Coast trip is to drink a cold beer at the Robe Town Brewery.
 Walk along Robe Beach.
-Eat fresh seafood at the historic English style pub Caledonia Inn with locals.
+Eat fresh seafood at the historic English-style pub Caledonia Inn with locals.
 Enjoy a coffee at Mahalia Coffee while the aroma of freshly roasted coffee beans awakens your senses.
 And finally, to work on your tan on Long Beach.

 We have to say that Robe was our favorite place on the Limestone Coast.
 To really immerse ourselves and enjoy the coastal vibes, we could have easily spent at least a week here alone!